ubervatnik/TextToCyrillic/README.md

 >
 > [Python](https://www.python.org/)

-Go on python and paste the code found on text_to_kyrillic.py
+go on python and paste the code found on `text_to_kyrillic.py`

+you can also download it, i don't care do whatever you want

+> [!NOTE]
+> to use TextToCyrillic just see the gif below